Liverpool Celebrity Wedding Photographer

 “There were some tender moments too, like Russell wiping a tear from Louise’s cheek in the church, and I imagine those are the ones the fans will like seeing most because they give you a little insight into them as people.
 They’re a bit more revealing.”

 Having started his career as a TV cameraman, working first on Brookside and then freelance for shows including Hollyoaks and Shameless, Wes switched to wedding photography in 2007.
 His CV and natural documentary style appeals to fashionable couples everywhere with many brides labelling him ‘a Liverpool celebrity wedding photographer.’
-However Wes admits he began with the more classic poses.
+However Wes admits he began shooting weddings with the more classic and traditional approach.

-“That made me evaluate what I was doing and made me wonder if I was actually photographing an interpretation of the wedding day, rather than how it really was.
-From then on I took a more emotionally-driven approach and I developed an almost fly-on-the-wall style of shooting.”
+“The realisation of this made me evaluate what I was doing and made me wonder if I was actually photographing an interpretation of the wedding day, rather than how it really was.
+From then on I decided that I would take a more emotionally-driven approach to documenting the day and developed an almost fly-on-the-wall style of shooting.”

-“Every time I look at the departures board I always remember my careers teacher who said I should concentrate on English and Maths, which I struggled with because of mild dyslexia, because art would never take me anywhere,” he laughs.
-“So whenever I get on a plane with my camera in my hand I think of her! and how you should never let anybody tell you you can’t do something and to always follow your dreams.”
+“Every time I look at the departures board I always remember my careers teacher who said I should concentrate on English and Maths, (which I struggled with because of mild dyslexia), because art would never take me anywhere,” he laughs.
+“So, whenever I get on a plane with my camera in my hand I think of her! and how you should never let anybody tell you you can’t do something and to always follow your dreams.”

 Story taken from Liverpool Echo.
 Words by Dawn Collinson.